dmitry-vsl/swts/README.md

 ## Does it perform type-checking?

-No, it only transpiles JavaScript.
+No, it only transpiles TypeScript.
 Use your IDE for type-checking.

 ## How to use